Harlow Town Park

 When will the Council’s grass outside my house be cut?

-Kier Harlow Ltd aim to start cutting Harlow Council’s grass in March but if the ground is wet, they will delay until the machines can get on the ground without damaging the turf.
+HTS (Property & Environment) Ltd aim to start cutting Harlow Council’s grass in March but if the ground is wet, they will delay until the machines can get on the ground without damaging the turf.
 The areas of grass in housing areas are cut thereafter every 17 working days until the end of September.
 (Open spaces, verges, and sports field adjacent to housing are cut at different rates).
-Open Space Grass Cutting (pdf)

 Why is the grass long?

 Grassed land away from housing areas, such as highway verges, non-sponsored roundabouts and many open spaces, is cut much less often.
 The aim in these areas is to allow grasses and plants a greater opportunity to grow and flower, giving a more natural appearance and more variety than close-mown grass.
-This costs less and will support more plants and insects, which will then support wildlife like insect-feeding birds.
-Strips alongside roads may need to be cut shorter to maintain sight-lines for traffic; and in some cases grass cutting is deliberately delayed to allow plants of particular wildlife interest to finish their growing cycle.
+This supports more plants and insects, which will then support wildlife like insect-feeding birds.
+The Town Park is entered into the Green Flag Award (a national award for well maintained parks) and they look for areas of a park to be left uncut to increase the biodiversity, and judges have commented on our areas left uncut or cut later in the season to promote wildlife.
+Strips alongside roads may need to be cut shorter to maintain sight-lines for traffic, and in some cases, grass cutting is deliberately delayed to allow plants of particular wildlife interest to finish their growing cycle.

 Why have you stopped grass cutting?

-Grass cutting can be suspended during persistent wet weather conditions when there is a likelihood of causing damage, creating an eyesore or when the job cannot be done safety also if it is very dry and the grass is not growing then we come off.
-Further to this Kier Harlow Ltd come off for two weeks in the summer normally in July to do a summer hedge cutting round.
+Grass cutting can be suspended during persistent wet weather conditions when there is a likelihood of causing damage, creating an eyesore or when the job cannot be done safely or if it is very dry and the grass is not growing.
+Also, HTS (Property & Environment) Limited come off for two weeks in the summer normally in July to do a summer hedge cutting round.

 Can you repair damaged verges caused by car parking?

 Please contact an Advisor at Contact Harlow for verge repairs.

 When are wildflower meadows cut?